ahrocha96/note-manager/README.md

 # note-manager

-# Test at this link: http://ss-notes.000webhostapp.com (works best on firefox, not chrome)
+# Test at this link: http://ss-notes.000webhostapp.com (works best on firefox)

 # To test on localhost: